Skip Global navigation and goto content

 Florida Department of Health in Marion County

-The Department also offers access to AIDS Drug Assistance Program medications and referrals for patients to access pharmaceuticals through the federal Ryan White HIV/AIDS Program.
+The Department also offers access to AIDS Drug Assistance Program (ADAP) medications and referrals for patients to access pharmaceuticals through the federal Ryan White HIV/AIDS Program.

 Testing